Imagen dinámica

 Throughout its history, comics have demonstrated time and again their ability to adapt and reinvent themselves.
 They have survived wars, censorship, technological changes, and cultural transformations.
 At each stage, they have emerged stronger and more diverse, finding new ways to connect with readers and tell stories that resonate with universal human experiences.

 As we look to the future, it’s clear that comics will continue to evolve.
 New technologies will offer new possibilities, and social changes will inspire new stories and perspectives.
-But at the heart of it all, the fundamental magic of comics will remain: their unique ability to combine words and images in ways that spark our imagination and transport us to other worlds.
+But at the heart of it all will remain the fundamental magic of comics: their unique ability to combine words and images in ways that spark our imagination and transport us to other worlds.

 Whether you’re an avid reader, an aspiring artist, or an experienced creator, the world of comics invites you to be part of its ongoing evolution.
 Every page you read, every line you draw, every story you tell, contributes to this dynamic and ever-changing art form.